listendev/action/README.md

       # The working directory relative to the root one.
       # Defaults to the root directory.
       workdir: "."
+      # The path to the YAML configuration file.
+      # Or the path of the directory containing a .lstn.yaml file.
+      # Defaults to empty.
+      config: "..."
       # One or more reporting mechanisms (gh-pull-comment,gh-pull-review,gh-pull-check,pro)
       # Defaults to "gh-pull-comment" when there is no JWT input, to "pro" otherwise.
       reporter: "gh-pull-comment"